mongodb/terraform-provider-mongodbatlas/docs/guides/advanced-cluster-new-sharding-schema.md

-This updated configuration will trigger a terraform update plan.
+This updated configuration triggers a Terraform update plan.
 However, the underlying cluster will not face any changes after the `apply` command, as both configurations represent a geo sharded cluster with 2 zones and 2 shards in each one.

 <a id="migration-replicaset"></a>
 ### Migrate existing advanced_cluster type REPLICASET

--> **NOTE:**  Please consider the following complementary documentation providing details on transitioning from a replicaset to a sharded cluster: https://www.mongodb.com/docs/atlas/scale-cluster/#convert-a-replica-set-to-a-sharded-cluster.
+To learn more, see the documentation on [transitioning from a replicaset to a sharded cluster](https://www.mongodb.com/docs/atlas/scale-cluster/#convert-a-replica-set-to-a-sharded-cluster).

 Consider the following replica set configuration:
 ```